 Notice of availability and response to comments.

-A downloadable version of the FSIS import guidance is available to view and print at https://www.fsis.usda.gov/wps/portal/fsis/topics/regulatory-compliance/guidelines.
-No hard copies of the compliance guideline have been published.
+Downloadable versions of the guidelines are available to view and print at https://www.fsis.usda.gov/wps/portal/fsis/topics/regulatory-compliance/guidelines.
+No hard copies of the guidelines have been published.

 Start Further Info

 Rachel Edelstein, Assistant Administrator, Office of Policy and Program Development by telephone at (202) 205-0495.

 Start Supplemental Information

 On March 3, 2017, FSIS announced in the Constituent Update the availability of the FSIS Compliance Guideline for Minimizing the Risk of Shiga Toxin-producing Escherichia coli (STEC) and Salmonella in Beef (including Veal) Slaughter Operations (hereafter referred to as the beef slaughter guideline).
 On September 6, 2017, FSIS announced in the Federal Register the availability of the FSIS Compliance Guideline for Minimizing the Risk of Shiga Toxin-Producing Escherichia coli (STEC) in Raw Beef (including Veal) Processing Operations (hereafter referred to as the beef processing guideline).

 FSIS published these guidelines to advise small and very small establishments on the best practices for beef slaughter and processing to prevent, eliminate, or Start Printed Page 37996reduce levels of fecal and associated microbiological contamination.
 The guidelines provided information on addressing contamination with STEC and Salmonella in raw non-intact beef products and beef products intended for non-intact use.
 FSIS requested comments on these guidelines.